cloudiator/colosseum/documentation/api/entities/VirtualMachine.md

 -------------------- | -------------
-virtualMachine_id    | The id of the virtual machine to be updated. cloud                | The cloud the virtual machine will be started in. cloudImage           | The cloud image that will be used to start the machine. cloudLocation        | The cloud location that will be used to start the machine. cloudHardware        | The cloud hardware that will be used to start the machine.
+virtualMachine_id    | The id of the virtual machine to be updated. cloud                | The cloud the virtual machine will be started in. image           | The cloud image that will be used to start the machine. location        | The cloud location that will be used to start the machine. hardware        | The cloud hardware that will be used to start the machine.

 ###Request Example
 ```